T3gu1a/D-algebraic-functions/README.md

 - **invDalg**: for computing ADEs for functional inverses of D-algebraic functions by explicit construction.
 - **AnsatzDalg**: a subpackage currently containing **unaryDeltak** and **arithmeticDeltak** for doing the same computation as _unaryDalg_ and _arithmeticDalg_ by an algorithmic search based on linear algebra.
 - **DDfiniteToDalg**: for converting a holonomic ODE into an ADE having the same solutions.
+- **SysToMinDiffPoly**: for computing input-output equation of dynamical systems.

 ## Installation